-Ongoing Environmental Management Plan (OEMP) A plan outlining monitoring and management requirements where contamination remains on site, and there is uncertainty as to its potential to migrate; and / or the effectiveness of the management measures implemented to contain the contamination following remediation and validation; and / or monitoring and ongoing management forms part of the remediation strategy.
-Planning Application A Development Application or Planning Proposal made to Council in accordance with the Environmental Planning and Assessment Act 1979 (NSW) Planning Guidelines NSW Managing Land Contamination Planning Guidelines - SEPP Resilience & Hazards Chapter 4 - Remediation of Land (2021) Planning Proposal A formal application submitted to Council that proposes to rezone. land POEO Preliminary Site Investigation (PSI) Protection of the Environment Operations Act 1997 (NSW) An investigation to identify any past or present potentially contaminating activities, to provide a preliminary assessment of any site contamination, and if required, to provide a basis for a more detailed investigation.
-Remedial Action Plan (RAP) A plan that sets objectives, and documents the process, for remediating a contaminated site 10.7 Certificate Planning Certificate under Section 149 of the Environmental Planning and Assessment Act 1979 (NSW) SEPP Resilience & Hazards Land State Environmental Planning Policy Resilience & Hazards - Chapter 4 - Remediation of Significantly Contaminated Land A site is declared Significantly Contaminated Land by the EPA where contamination is considered significant enough to warrant regulation under the Contaminated Land Management Act 1997 (with changes made through the Contaminated Land Management Amendment Act 2008) given the site's current or approved use.
-Site Audit An independent review by a Contaminated Land Auditor, accredited by the NSW EPA, of any or all stages of the site investigation process, conducted in accordance with the requirements of the Contaminated Land Management Act 1997 Site Audit Report (SAR) A report which summarises the report(s) audited, and provides the Auditor's opinion and conclusions.
+Preliminary Site Investigation (PSI)

+An investigation to identify any past or present potentially contaminating activities, to provide a preliminary assessment of any site contamination, and if required, to provide a basis for a more detailed investigation

+Remedial Action Plan (RAP)

+A plan that sets objectives, and documents the process, for remediating a contaminated site

+10.7 Certificate Planning Certificate under Section 149 of the Environmental Planning and Assessment Act 1979 (NSW) SEPP 55 Resilience and Hazards State Environmental Planning Policy Resilience & Hazards - Chapter 4 - Remediation of Land Significantly Contaminated Land A site is declared Significantly Contaminated Land by the EPA where contamination is considered significant enough to warrant regulation under the Contaminated Land Management Act 1997 (with changes made through the Contaminated Land Management Amendment Act 2008) given the site's current or approved use Site Audit An independent review by a Contaminated Land Auditor, accredited by the NSW EPA, of any or all stages of the site investigation process, conducted in accordance with the requirements of the Contaminated Land Management Act 1997 Site Audit Report (SAR) A report which summarises the report(s) audited, and provides the Auditor's opinion and conclusions.
 A Site Audit Report must be accompanied by a Site Audit Statement.
 Site Audit Statement (SAS) A statement which outlines the conclusions of a site audit.
 A Site Audit Statement must be accompanied by a Site Audit Report.
-Table 1 of the Planning Guidelines List of Potentially Contaminating Activities included in Table 1 of the "NSW Managing Land Contamination Planning Guidelines" (1998) Validation The objective of the validation stage of the contaminated land Maitland City Council Contaminated Land Policy - Land Use p 20 Planning process is to demonstrate whether or not the objectives stated in the Remedial Action Plan have been achieved.
+Table 1 of the Planning Guidelines List of Potentially Contaminating Activities included in Table 1 of the "NSW Managing Land Contamination Planning Guidelines" (1998) Validation The objective of the validation stage of the contaminated land process is to demonstrate whether or not the objectives stated in the Remedial Action Plan have been achieved